 - 9.135 A natural capital assessment has been undertaken on the options in accordance with the Water Resources Planning Guideline ('Guidelines') and Enabling a Natural Capital Approach11 (ENCA) requirements.
-ENCA is recommended for use by HM Treasury's Green Book: appraisal and evaluation in central government (2020) and represents supplementary guidance to the Green Book. - 9.136 In August 2021, ENCA updated its guidance.
-Assessments on the options selected within the best value plan have used a mix of old guidance and new guidance.
+ENCA is recommended for use by HM Treasury's Green Book: appraisal and evaluation in central government (2022) and represents supplementary guidance to the Green Book. - 9.136 In August 2021, ENCA updated its guidance.
+Assessments on the options selected within the best value plan and alternative plans have used this guidance.
 The August 2021 ENCA guidance (GOV.UK, 2021) includes updated values within the Asset Databook and Service Databook.
 Within the Service Databook, the carbon reduction tab now includes the Department of Business, Energy and Industrial Strategy (BEIS) (2022) carbon values a set of values produced by the government to be used in policy appraisal and evaluation, reflecting the latest evidence.
-Carbon values will differ reflecting when the assessment was undertaken, but it is worth noting that these values form one of several inputs into the natural capital assessment for each option.
-We will look to resolve this difference for the next iteration of our plan. - 9.137 The impact of the options on the Natural Capital stocks was reported for each option quantitatively.
-This impact was reported for during construction and post construction to give an estimation of the impact of the option's whole lifecycle.
-The results of the stock assessment were reported in total losses and gains within each option's zone of influence.